 If you have extra business cards lying around the house, this could be a fantastic idea, as you will essentially be making your own display cards for jewelry.
 You can cut one slit on either side of the business cars by using scissors.
-You can then clasp your necklace and slide each half of the chain into the slits you have created.
+Then, you can easily clasp and slide each half of the chain.
 You have to be sure that it is set tightly and securely in order to avoid tangles.

 6. Bag Your Necklaces While Traveling

 You may want to insert your necklace into a small and snap closure bag and leave the clasp closure outside of the bag.
-Snap as much of the small baggie as you can shut, except for the area where the clasp is hanging out.
-The small baggie will keep the necklace contained without jumbling the chain together.
+Try to pull off the small baggie as much as you can.
+That little bag will protect the necklace you put into it without tangling the chains together.